mchenliu/PowerBI_Project/README.md

 *Slicers added to make the map interative*

 ### 3. What are the product-level trends?

+Gauge charts with conditional formatting highlight products that fell short of targets, while area charts (with drill-down capability) provide a detailed view of trends across categories.

 ![Behind target](https://github.com/user-attachments/assets/728af285-83ff-43db-92f8-c95117e4f7b7)
 *Gauge charts with conditional formatting to show products behind target*